 When making an appointment you can choose to see any of the doctors at the surgery, but remember you may have to wait longer to see your doctor of choice.

-You may receive further letters from us if we have not had an appointment or have a future appointment for your review booked.
+You will receive further letters from us if you have not had an appointment or have a future appointment for your review booked.

 Patient Survey Report